-Join Justin Reznick for an in-depth discussion in this video Post-processing the skyscraper images, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Post-processing the skyscraper images, part of Architectural Photography: A Fine Art Approach.

 - Here we are, back in our computer,…to take a look at some finished images…from what I described as,…probably my favourite building at Chicago to shoot.…The balcony has just created such a surreal…abstract, fascinating image for me…and I know a lot of people would walk up to a scene…like that and say " I don't see it" or…" I don't get it" and I want to show you…what I saw and this is it here.…So I am going to go ahead in my room,…go to full screen here and we are going to take a look…at my favourite images.…

 So we have a horizontal shot here,…landscape orientation and what are you looking at?…And thats the question I want the viewer to look at…and I want them to think "What is this?".…To me it looks more like,…almost containers, kind of,…patterned out over, you know, something.…This doesn't look like the balcony.…So just look at the creative possibilities here.…Lets move on to another one…and again this one is going to be…vertical or portrait orentation…and we see that similar high contrast…and that very surreal look…